-1. If any dispute arises between the Contracting Parties relating to the interpretation or application of this Agreement, the Contracting Parties shall in the first place endeavour to settle it by negotiation.

-2. If the Contracting Parties fail to reach a settlement by negotiation, they may agree to refer the dispute for decision to an arbitrator, or the dispute may at the request of either Contracting Party be submitted for decision to a tribunal of three arbitrators, one to be nominated by each Contracting Party and the third to be appointed by the two so nominated.

-3. Each of the Contracting Parties shall nominate an arbitrator within a period of sixty (60) days from the date of receipt by either Contracting Party from the other of a notice through diplomatic channels requesting arbitration of the dispute, and the third arbitrator shall be appointed within a further period of sixty (60) days.

-4. If either of the Contracting Parties fails to nominate an arbitrator within the period specified or the third arbitrator is not appointed within in the period specified, the President of the Council of the International Civil Aviation Organization may be requested by either Contracting Party to appoint an arbitrator or arbitrators as the case requires.
-In such case, the third arbitrator shall be a national of a third State and shall act as president of the tribunal and shall determine the place where the arbitration will be held.
-If the President considers that he is a national of a state, which cannot be regarded as neutral in relation to the dispute, the most senior Vice President who is not disqualified on that ground shall make the appointments.
-The arbitral tribunal shall reach its decision by a majority of votes.

-5. The Contracting Parties undertake to comply with any decision given under paragraph (2) of this Article.
+- 1. If any dispute arises between the Contracting Parties relating to the interpretation or application of this Agreement, the Contracting Parties shall in the first place endeavour to settle it by negotiation. - 2.
+If the Contracting Parties fall to reach a settlement by negotiation, they may agree to refer the dispute for decision to some person or body; if they do not so agree, the dispute shall, at the request of either Contracting Party be submitted for decision to a tribunal of three (3) arbitrators, one to be nominated by each Contracting Party and the third to be appointed by the two so nominated.
+Each of the Contracting Parties shall nominate an arbitrator within a period of sixty (60) days from the date of receipt by either Contracting Party from the other of a notice through diplomatic channels equesting arbitration of the dispute by such a tribunal, and the third arbitrator shall be appointed within a further period of sixty (60) days.
+If either of the Contracting Parties falls to nominate an arbitrator within the period specified, or if the third arbitrator is not appointed within the period specified, the President of the Council of the International Civil Aviation Organization may, at the request of either Contracting Party, appoint an arbitrator or arbitrators as the case requires.
+In such case, the third arbitrator shall be a national of a third State and shall act as President of the arbitral tribunal. - 3.
+Each Contracting Party shall bear the costs of the arbitrator it has nominated as well as of its representation in the arbitral proceedings.
+The cost of the President and any other costs shall be borne in equal parts by the Contracting Parties. - 4.
+The Contracting Party shall comply with any decision given under paragraph (2) of this Article.

-6. If and as long as either Contracting Party fails to comply with any decision given under paragraph (2) of this Article, the other Contracting Party may limit, suspend or revoke any rights or privileges which it has granted by virtue of this Agreement to the Contracting Party in default or to a designated airline in default.

-7. The expenses of the arbitral tribunal, including the fees and expenses of the arbitrators, shall be shared equally by the Contracting Parties.
-Any expenses incurred by the President of the Council of the International Civil Aviation Organization in connection with the procedures of paragraph (4) of this Article shall be considered to be part of the expenses of the arbitral tribunal.